dguzh/geoparser/README.md

 These dependencies are automatically installed when building Geoparser with pip.

+**GPU support:** The performance of Geoparser benefits greatly from GPU processing.
+If you have a CUDA enabled GPU available, you can use it for toponym recognition with spaCy's transformer models as well as for toponym resolution using the SentenceTransformers models.
+To do so, install [PyTorch with CUDA support](https://pytorch.org/get-started/locally/) as well as the [GPU enabled version of spaCy](https://spacy.io/usage#gpu).

 ## Download Required Data

 To get started with Geoparser, specific data resources must be downloaded: